Mika Aaltola

-Mika Aaltola (born 1969) is a Finnish political scientist and director of the Finnish Institute of International Affairs.
-He has gained media attention during the 2022 Russian invasion of Ukraine, which he follows and regularly comments on.
+Mika Petteri Aaltola (born 2 May 1969) is a Finnish political scientist and a member of the European Parliament.
+He is a former director of the Finnish Institute of International Affairs.
+He has gained media attention since the Russian invasion of Ukraine, which he follows and regularly comments on.
 Aaltola holds a doctorate in social sciences.
-He works as docent at Tampere University, and is a part-time professor at Tallinn University.
+He works as docent at Tampere University, and was a part-time professor at Tallinn University.
+He ran as an independent candidate for President of Finland in the 2024 presidential election.